Saint-Pierre-de-Chartreuse: Ski

-The Saint Pierre de Chartreuse / Le Planolet ski resorts include :
+The Saint Pierre de Chartreuse / Le Planolet ski resorts include:

 35 km of slopes, 4 black, 9 red, 5 blue and 6 green.
-14 lifts, 1 gondola, 3 chairlifts and 10 Lifts.
+14 lifts, 1 gondola, 3 chairlifts and 10 lifts.

 The top of the resort is located at La Scia at 1791 m altitude.
-The bottom of the station is situated 900 m, this is a drop of almost 900 m.
+The bottom of the station is situated 900 m, a drop of almost 900 m.

 Depending on snow conditions, the resort features a snowpark (located on the old departure of the chairlift Battour), and various spots on the Scia (Big Air in the first ledge and various bumps on the last run of the track).

 You can access the station in three places.
 St Pierre de Chartreuse village, Combe de l'ourse chairlift parking, or Le planolet. on weekdays outside of school holidays, often combe de l'ourse is closed.

 Trail-Running

 The area surrounding St Pierre de Chartreuse is becoming increasingly popular as a trail-running destination, with several marked trails of varying length and difficulty.
 The ultra-running race "Le Grand Duc" (named after the Eagle Owl which is the symbol of the Parc Régional Naturel de Chartreuse) starts and ends in the village with a route which varies each edition.